2018 economic outlook: Global growth brings good news for Canadian entrepreneurs

 What it means for entrepreneurs

 The world economy is expanding and this offers incredible opportunities for Canadian entrepreneurs to position themselves for growth and take advantage of the global momentum.
 There are headwinds, but a lower dollar will continue to be advantageous for Canadian exporters.
-With interest rates still low, now is the right time for business owners to make the necessary investments to grow, be more productive and more competitive.
+With interest rates still low, now it’s the right time for business owners to make the necessary investments to grow, be more productive and more competitive.